Bayou Carlin Cove

 Delcambre Seafood and Farmers Market.

 Credits.
 This page was last revised on June 11, 2018.
-This page originally submitted on June 11, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 42 times since then.
+It was originally submitted on June 11, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 95 times since then and 25 times this year.
 Photos: 1, 2. submitted on June 11, 2018.